Tanmengxuan/grab_traffic_management/2_Data_Analysis/README.md

 </div>

-The arrangement of the columns in the preprocessed data has been saved and will be used for training and evaluation of the multiple ARNN model where each ARNN will be assigned to model travel demands in different clusters.
+The arrangement of the columns in the preprocessed data has been saved in `geohash_8c.json` in the `../processed_data` folder and will be used for training and evaluation of the multiple ARNN model where each ARNN will be assigned to model and predict travel demands in different clusters.

 ## Travel demand patterns